maybeanerd/iu-tech-talk/slides.md

 - Offer a trade: create note
 - Accept a trade we got: like note
 - Take back a trade we offered: delete note
+- But how do we encode the trade information in the note?

 <!--
 With treaties done, let's look into the actual trading